Do you judge a book by its cover? What about its color?

 What does color theory have to do with professional book cover design?

-Please keep reading to learn more about color theory in book cover design and how to use them to promote your book effectively.
+Please keep reading to learn more about color theory in book cover design and how to use it to promote your book effectively.

 The importance of color in book cover design